Therapy Dog provides Canine Comfort at Trundle Central School

 “Ajax’s column will provide students with a piece of advice each week about coping with mental health issues and anxiety, and other topics such as family break-ups.
 This will be a fun way of conveying to students a very personal but important message in a non-confrontational manner,” Mr Southon said.

-The Pets As Therapy (PAT) Program
+The Therapy Dog Program

-The Pets As Therapy Program is a community service which has been offered by Guide Dogs NSW/ACT for over 30 years.
+The Therapy Dog Program is a community service which has been offered by Guide Dogs NSW/ACT for over 30 years.
 The program places carefully selected dogs with people who may be disadvantaged due to age, illness, disability or isolation and who may benefit from the companionship that is provided by a loving dog.